 Activities most enjoyed in the Village of Courtenay and the surrounding areas include golfing, birding, ocean kayaking, biking, sightseeing, beachcombing, hiking, backpacking, camping, wind surfing, scuba diving, boating, sailing, canoeing, rock climbing, fishing, cycling, spas, wilderness camping, horseback riding and downhill skiing, snowboarding, snowshoeing, snowmobiling and cross country skiing.
 (Mount Washington)

-A few of the more popular activity and sightseeing park and trail destinations located in Courtenay and the surrounding areas includes Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Miracle Beach Provincial Park, and the Courtenay River Estuary. ( View Parks )
+The best activity and adventure destinations located in Courtenay, British Columbia includes the Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Kin Beach Park, Mallard Nature Park, Miracle Beach Provincial Park, Comox Harbour Park, and the Courtenay River Estuary.